 Publications & Documents

-This report provides, for the Czech Republic,an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches.
+This report on New Zealand provides, from an international perspective,an independent analysis of major issues facing the educational evaluation and assessment framework, current policy initiatives, and possible future approaches.

 This paper examines the normative impact of PISA by investigating how, and the extent to which , national policy actors use PISA in policies and practices, to evaluate and improve school-system performance.

 The Guidelines for Quality Provision in Cross-border Higher Education were developed and adopted to support and encourage international cooperation and enhance the understanding of the importance of quality provision in cross-border higher education.

 Macroeconomic crises and shocks often cause large and unforeseen income and employment losses.
 This chapter presents new OECD analysis of the types of policies that have helped to protect the most vulnerable from these losses in a wide group of OECD and emerging countries.

 This report maps the development of the Programme, from determining what should be measured, to defining the meaning of PIAAC’s three core domains.